Calling External Functions from JIT-compiled LLVM Modules using llvm-hs

 Now that we have defined the module, we are ready to write the Haskell

-code to JIT the module and then finally call the f
+code to JIT the module and then finally call the f function.
+For

 this post, we will declare the module using LLVM’s textual IR and

-load it using llvm-hs
+load it using llvm-hs’s withModuleFromLLVMAssembly but building

-’s AST works as well.
+the module using llvm-hs-pure’s AST works as well.

 There are two points that you need to pay attention to if your JIT-compiled module references external functions (for both static and dynamic libraries):